 - bandwidth Specifies or modifies the minimum bandwidth provided to a class belonging to a policy map.
-For more information, see the bandwidth command.
-This command is available on the Supervisor Engine 6-E and the Catalyst 4900M chassis. - dbl Enables dynamic buffer limiting for traffic hitting this class.
+For more information, see the bandwidth command. - dbl Enables dynamic buffer limiting for traffic hitting this class.
 For details on dbl parameters refer to the show qos dbl command. - exit Exits policy-map class configuration mode and returns to policy-map configuration mode. - no Returns a command to its default setting. - police Configures a single-rate policer, an aggregate policer, or a two-rate traffic policer that uses the committed information rate (CIR) and the peak information rate (PIR) for a class of traffic.
 The policer specifies the bandwidth limitations and the action to take when the limits are exceeded.
 For more information, see the police command.
 For more information about the two-rate policer, see the police (two rates) and the police (percent) command.
-The two-rate traffic policer is supported on a Supervisor Engine 6-E and the Catalyst 4900M chassis.

 - priority Enables the strict priority queue for a class of traffic.
-For more information, see the priority command.
-This command is supported on the Supervisor Engine 6-E and the Catalyst 4900M chassis. - service-policy (policy-map class) Creates a service policy as a quality of service (QoS) policy within a policy map (called a hierarchical service policy).
+For more information, see the priority command. - service-policy (policy-map class) Creates a service policy as a quality of service (QoS) policy within a policy map (called a hierarchical service policy).
 For more information, see the service-policy (policy-map class) command.
 This command is effective only in a hierarchical policy map attached to an interface. - set Classifies IP traffic by setting a class of service (CoS), a Differentiated Services Code Point (DSCP) or IP-precedence in the packet.
 For more information, see the set command. - shape (class-based queueing) Sets the token bucket committed information rate (CIR) in a policy map.
-For more information, see the shape (class-based queueing) command.
-This command is supported on the Supervisor Engine 6-E and the Catalyst 4900M chassis. - trust Defines a trust state for a traffic class.
+For more information, see the shape (class-based queueing) command. - trust Defines a trust state for a traffic class.
 For more information, see the trust command.
 This command is not supported on the Supervisor Engine 6-E and the Catalyst 4900M chassis.